 New South Wales is so much more than just the Sydney CBD.
 For those who are looking to explore more of the region without venturing too far from the city limits, there are a number of relatively short and easy day trips.
 Plus, many of these locations likely will be the highlight of your trip, so they're well worth the excursion.

 For the active traveler, Jervis Bay offers a great background for paddle boarding, Killalea State Park beaches are hubs for surfers and the Blue Mountains give adventure seekers access to stunning hiking trails.
 And for foodies, explore Shoalhaven, where there are plenty of wineries serving local delicacies (including the award-winning Two Figs and Cupitt wineries).

 Events to keep in mind

 There are plenty more events after April.
-These include the Sydney Comedy Festival, the Sydney Writers' Festival, the Hunter Valley Food and Wine Festival, the Rolex Sydney Hobart Yacht Race and the ATP Cup.
+These include the Sydney Running Festival, Sculpture by the Sea (the largest annual sculpture exhibition in the world), the Sydney Comedy Festival, the Sydney Writers' Festival, the Hunter Valley Food and Wine Festival, the Rolex Sydney Hobart Yacht Race and the ATP Cup.